 It would be wise to back up course work on an external source.
-If your computer crashes, it is next to impossible to rebuild lost files.
-Unless otherwise stated, all assignments must be submitted through Blackboard.
-Do not submit assignments through email unless requested by Professor.
-See Course Schedule for more details.
+If the student's computer crashes, it is next to impossible to rebuild lost files.
+Unless otherwise stated, all assignments must be submitted through corresponding assignment links.
+The student must not submit assignments through email unless requested by Instructor.
+The student should see the Course Schedule for more details.

 Course Requirements Checklist

-After reading Course Guides and Student Expectations, the student will complete the related checklist found in Week 1>Assignments.
+After reading Course Guides, Guidelines & Expectations, and Student Expectations, the student will complete the related checklist found in the Course Overview.

-In the event a Subject Matter Conversation is missed due to extenuating circumstances or technical issues, the SMC will be assessed through a substantive response to the recorded SMC via Question & Answer Center.
+In the event of an extenuating circumstance(s) or technical issues, SMCs will be assessed through a substantive response to the recorded SMC via its submission link.
 Specific instructions are provided in Assignment Instructions.
-Casual, modest dress should be worn during SMC virtual classroom meetings.
-See Course Schedule for dates and times.
+Casual, modest dress and ear buds should be worn during SMC virtual classroom meetings.

 Practical Book Reviews (2)

-The student will write 2 book reviews; see Assignment Instructions.
-Practical Book Review 1 will cover the Ortberg text and Practical Book Review 2 will cover the Hess & Arnold text.
-The body of each review will be at least 4 pages, double-spaced, and typed in 12 pt Times New Roman font.
-Use of current APA format, correct grammar, and correct spelling is required.
-See Course Schedule for due dates.
+The student will write 2 book reviews.
+The first Practical Book Review will cover the Ortberg text and the last one will cover the Becker text.
+The body of each review will be at least 4 pages and follow current APA or Turabian standards.
+Correct grammar and correct spelling are required.